wkh237/react-native-fetch-blob/README.md

 var RNFetchBlob = require('react-native-fetch-blob').default
 ```

+### HTTP Data Transfer

+---

 #### Regular Request

-After `0.8.0` react-native-fetch-blob automatically decide how to send the body by checking `Content-Type` in header.

-The rules are shown in the following diagram
+After `0.8.0` react-native-fetch-blob automatically decide how to send the body by checking its type and `Content-Type` in header.
+The rule is described in the following diagram

 <img src="img/RNFB-flow (1).png" style="width : 90%" />

+To sum up :

+- If you're going to send a form data, the `Content-Type` header won't take effect if the body is an `Array` because we will set proper content type for you.
+- If you're going to send binary data, you have two choices, use BASE64 encoded string or a file path which points to a file contains the body.
+The `Content-Type` header does not matters.
+ - If the body is a BASE64 encoded string, the `Content-Type` header filed must containing substring`;BASE64` or `application/octet`
+ - If the body is a path point to a file, it must be a string starts with `RNFetchBlob-file://`, which can simply done by `RNFetchBlob.wrap(PATH_TO_THE_FILE)`
+- If you're going to send the body as-is, set a `Content-Type` header not containing `;BASE64` or `application/octet`.

 #### Download example : Fetch files that needs authorization token